Does Your Audience Understand You?

 Do your appeals focus on why it’s important to donate to your organization?
 Instead of saying something generic like please donate to our year-end appeal, tell a story emphasizing why someone should donate to your organization.

-Darren, a 10th grader at Simmons High School, wanted to throw his algebra book across the room.
-He always struggled with math, but it was even harder during the height of the pandemic when they had to resort to remote learning.
-Because of that, he fell behind and had to repeat algebra.
+David, a 10th grader at Wilson High School, dreads third-period algebra.
+It just doesn’t make sense to him.
+He’s always had trouble with math, but it was even harder during the height of the pandemic when they had to resort to remote learning.
+He’s been struggling to catch up and was afraid he was going to fail.

-Then Darren started weekly tutoring sessions with Jake, a volunteer tutor.
-It was difficult at first, but thanks to Jake’s patience and guidance, Darren got a B on his last test.
+Then David started weekly tutoring sessions with Steven, a volunteer tutor.
+It was difficult at first, but thanks to Steven’s patience and guidance, David got a B on his last test.

 Many other students fell behind during remote learning and could use a tutor.
 After six months of weekly tutoring sessions, 85% of the students in our program have improved their math skills.
 With your help, we can expand our program to serve more students in more schools.